ccorsi/learning/resume/index.md

 - [ ] [Testing](testing)
 - [ ] [Projects](projects)

-The above list will contain information about the particular experience and knowledge around those knowledges.
-This will include what level of experience and in which work related job that I was using that knowledge.
-The list also includes knowledge that was not necessarily applied within a work environment but is something that I have found of interest that I also hope to be able to use in the future.
+The above list will contain information about the particular experience and knowledge around those topics.
+This will include what level of experience and in which work related job I used that knowledge.
+The list also includes knowledge that was not necessarily applied within a work environment but is something that I have found of interest and hope to be able to use in the future.
 For example, I have become interested in Machine Learning recently and I am looking for oppurtunities to apply this knowledge within a working environment.

 {% comment %}
 Local Variables: